Curriculum

 Grades 5 and 6: Grammar and vocabulary, songs, games, and listening comprehension activities.

-Grade 7: Grammar and vocabulary, proper pronunciation, composition, listening, and reading comprehension.
+Grade 7 students learn basic elements of Latin grammar and vocabulary, with special emphasis given to proper pronunciation, composition, and listening and reading comprehension.

 Language Arts